2025-26 Youth Travel Registration Now Open!

 Should My Mite/U-8 Age Level Player Sign Up Now?

-Boys and girls birth years 2016 through 2018 need only to register now if they would like to be considered for placement in our Mite/U-8 travel program and have at least one year of experience in the MHL or an equivalent program.
+Boys and girls birth years 2017 through 2019 need only to register now if they would like to be considered for placement in our Mite/U-8 travel program and have at least one year of experience in the MHL or an equivalent program.
 If you intend for your player to participate in the MHL, there is no need to register at this time; MHL registration will open later in the spring and payments will be due in the fall.

 If you are uncertain whether your player would be ready for Mite/U-8 Travel, please contact your current AHA coach or mitedirector@andoverhockey.org.
-Note any 2016-2018 players who are not selected for a Mite/U-8 travel team will automatically be registered for, and placed onto a team in, the MHL in the fall.
+Note any 2017-2019 players who are not selected for a Mite/U-8 travel team will automatically be registered for, and placed onto a team in, the MHL in the fall.

 In addition, players who play on a Mite/U-8 travel team will be eligible to participate in a supplemental “full ice” games-only program for an additional fee.
 That program runs from approximately Thanksgiving through early March and features additional full-ice games against other towns during weekend time slots that do not conflict with regular AHA games.
 Please indicate your interest in this program during registration.

-My Child is a 2010 Birth Year Player Who Will Also Be a High School Freshman in the Fall - for Which Program(s) Should They Register?
+My Child is a 2011 Birth Year Player Who Will Also Be a High School Freshman in the Fall - for Which Program(s) Should They Register?

 Please see AHA’s policies with respect to high school players with Bantam / U-14 eligibility for further information.
-As noted above, a separate registration for AHA’s HS programs will open at a later date.
+As noted above, a separate registration for AHA’s HSHS programs will open at a later date.

 When Are On-Ice Evaluations?

 AHA is non-profit, community centered organization managed by unpaid volunteers who are balancing their own personal and professional commitments while spending countless hours in service to members.
 Player evaluation and placement is a daunting process which takes months of planning and weeks of hard work.
-In addition, not only do we need to assign hundreds of skaters to the correct teams, we also need to ensure that each team has the best coaches available and appropriate goalie coverage.
+In addition, not only do we need to assign hundreds of skaters to the correct teams, but we also need to ensure that each team has the best coaches available and appropriate goalie coverage.

 The AHA Board understands that tryouts can be a stressful time for players (and even at times more so for parents), and are cognizant of the fact that many families are trying to choose what they believe are the right options among competing opportunities for their children.
-For planning purposes, it is our goal to post next season’s AHA youth travel team rosters no later than Friday, April 12th.
+For planning purposes, it is our goal to post next season’s AHA youth travel team rosters no later than Friday, April 18th.
 AHA believes that posting rosters for a new season while the current one is still ongoing could have a detrimental effect on team chemistry and unity, especially during a playoff push.
-Our target date coincides with the end of the 2023-24 season (VHL playoffs may run as late as April 7th this year) and the start of Andover public schools spring break, as well as many youth sports spring seasons.
+Our target date coincides with the end of the 2024-25 season (VHL playoffs may run as late as April 6th this year) and the start of Andover public schools spring break, as well as many youth sports spring seasons.
 If you have specific questions about your player’s options prior to the release of rosters, please contact placements@andoverhockey.org.

 Who Can I Contact With Questions?